pandrRe/social-reader-api/README.md

 To make it less verbose, there's a `sail` executable in the project.
 Run `./sail -v` to test its output. `./sail` is a drop-in for
 `php` and works exactly like it.
 You can use any `artisan` command with `./sail artisan *args*`.

+If you're having permission problems, try running `sudo chown -R $USER ./` on the project folder.

 The source for this method can be found [here](https://stackoverflow.com/a/66376387).